A Travel Price Comparison for Families, Couples, and Backpackers Tulum vs. Tamarindo for Attractions, Nightlife, Beaches, and Couples

 You'll find nightlife and food around the town of Tulum.
 People often spend their time relaxing at one of the resorts.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.

-In Tamarindo, many people enjoy the nightlife and food that this scenic destination offers.
+In Tamarindo, many people enjoy the nightlife and food that this laid back destination offers.
 It's also a great beach destination, too.
 This town offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.

-You'll find food and scuba diving and snorkeling around the lively destination of Tulum.
+You'll find food and scuba diving and snorkeling around the ancient destination of Tulum.
 Hikers are also drawn to this area.
 A weekend is usually not enough time for a trip here as there is plenty to do.
 This town offers a variety of activities to choose from.

 It's hard to know how much time to spend in Tamarindo.
 It's a great spot for a beach vacation.
 A weekend is usually not enough time for a trip here as there is plenty to do.
 The length of your ideal trip is an individual decision.

-You'll find scuba diving and snorkeling and shopping around the ancient town of Tulum.
+You'll find scuba diving and snorkeling and shopping around the archeological town of Tulum.
 The length of your ideal trip is an individual decision.
 If you have five days, this town makes for a great vacation.
 It's also a relaxing resort destination.
 Five days should give you a good understanding of everything this town has to offer.

 Tamarindo is a fun place to experience.
 In Tamarindo, many people enjoy the shopping and nightlife that this destination offers.
 You'll find plenty of activities on the beach.
 This would be the perfect place to spend five days, as it has just the right amount of activities.